-In a twist of irony though, we’ve found Julia’s recipe a little too complicated for our tastes.
+In a twist of irony, we’ve found Julia’s recipe a little too complicated for our tastes.
 I once made poached eggs every night for over a week, trying to master our technique.
 I’m not saying it’s the best, but it works for us – and hopefully for you too.
-The most important tip we’ve found is to have really fresh eggs – otherwise you end up with a mess!
-Hopefully you can get the method down, and enjoy what I think is one of life’s most pure and lovely foods.
+The most important tip we’ve found is to have really fresh eggs, otherwise you end up with a mess!
+Hopefully you can get the method down, and enjoy what I think is one of life’s purest and loveliest foods.

 - 4 fresh eggs

 - Four small bowls